nasuni-labs/nasuni-api-utilities/README.md

 **Name**: ShowIngestProgress.ps1

 ## Volume Unprotected Data Alert
 Customers can use this script to monitor all Edge Appliances connected to a volume for unprotected data that exceeds a user-configured threshold.
 Once this is exceeded, an email to the administrator is generated.
-This is designed to be run as a windows scheduled task and can be run as frequently as every 10 minutes.
+This is designed to be run as a Windows scheduled task and can be run as frequently as every 10 minutes.
 Requires an SMTP server for email alerting.\
 **Required Inputs**: NMC hostname, username, password, volume_guid, recipients, from, SMTPserver, port, subject, body\
 **Compatibility**: Nasuni 7.10 or higher required\
 **Email Content**: Email contains Edge Appliance name(s) and amount of unprotected data for the Edge Appliance.\